 Moderation is important.
 Extreme (exhaustive) exercise depletes antioxidants in the myocardium (especially in untrained individuals) and increases one’s chance for undesirable clotting.
-11 Moderate and vigorous exercise serves as an antioxidant to the heart muscle as well as to the lungs and kidneys.12 Regular moderate-to-high-intensity exercise in brief intervals also helps to improve the antioxidant status of a person.13 14.
+9 Moderate and vigorous exercise serves as an antioxidant to the heart muscle as well as to the lungs and kidneys.10 Regular moderate-to-high-intensity exercise in brief intervals also helps to improve the antioxidant status of a person.11 12.

-During exercise, it is especially important for the unphysically fit to always balance oxygen demand with oxygen supply.
-If a person is short of breath or is unable to carry on a conversation while he walks, he needs to slow down or stop.
+During exercise, it is especially important for physically unfit persons to always balance oxygen demand with oxygen supply.
+If a person is short of breath or is unable to carry on a conversation while he walks, he needs to slow down or stop until his breathing is normal.
 Exercise increases oxygen demand and coronary artery disease decreases the oxygen supply to the myocardium.
 When oxygen demands exceed oxygen supply, serious problems can result.
 Therefore, when walking fast or uphill, those with this disease will likely experience ischemic pain.
 Ischemic pain is caused by insufficient blood going to a muscle.

 Get Some Sunshine Exposure

 Morning exposure to sunlight and total darkness in the night increase the level of melatonin.
-This valuable hormone acts as anti-inflammatory agent and helps to protect our cardiovascular system.
-There is some evidence that melatonin decreases cholesterol levels by inhibiting cholesterol synthesis and accumulation.16
+This valuable hormone acts as an anti-inflammatory agent and helps to protect our cardiovascular system.
+There is some evidence that melatonin decreases cholesterol levels by inhibiting cholesterol synthesis and accumulation.14